Dictionary of Paranormal Definitions

 The I Ching is Chinese oracle used for life guidance and to a lesser extent for predicting the future.
 Yarrow stalks or coins are cast in order to select one of 64 hexagrams.
 It developed from the turtle shell oracles and eventually was written into a book.
 It is one of the five foundation books of Confucianism.

-In the I Ching the ancient sages studied the interaction of yin and yang in nature and devised an oracle system that could be applied to all situations.
+In the I Ching the ancient sages studied the interaction of yin and yang in nature and devised an Oracle system that could be applied to all situations.
 In the written form, they represented yang with a straight line and yin with a broken one.
 Groups of three of any of these lines are called trigrams groups of six lines are called hexagrams.
-From these lines the person consulting the I Ching can draw upon the Chinese wisdom and understand the best way towards a fortunate future.
-Some of our psychic readers on this site use the I Ching as their primary means of divination.
+From these lines, the person consulting the I Ching can draw upon the Chinese wisdom.
+The I Chind shows the best way towards a fortunate future.

 METAPHYSICS METAPHYSICAL PSYCHICS